OCA/sale-workflow/sale_discount_display_amount/README.rst

 To configure this module, you need to:

 #.
 Go to Sales/Settings and check "Allow discounts on sales order lines"
+#.
+Go to Sales/Settings and check or uncheck "Show the Discount with TAX" depending on your needs

 Usage
 =====